Derickkilima/mainrepo/README.md

-# mainrepo
+# Design repo
-this is my first repository with various files from the distro distribution to other files of design
+this is my first repository with various files from different mockups and designing classes for UI/UX mostly done on figma.